scrutinydebugger/scrutiny-demos/nsec2024/README.md

 ```

 ## Precisions
  - The server configuration includes a start delay of 1 sec.
-It is to avoid triggering the arduino bootloader when opening the port
+It is to avoid triggering the arduino bootloader when opening the port.
+The delay can be removed after calling ``stty -hupcl /dev/ttyXXXX``.
+Doing so avoid triggering the CTS line and resetting the board when the port is open.